aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/find-geometry-overlays/_index.md

 ---
-title: GIS Overlay Analysis - How to Perform Overlay Operations with Aspose.GIS for .NET
+date: 2026-08-08
+description: Learn symmetric difference GIS overlay analysis using Aspose.GIS for .NET.
+This tutorial shows how to perform overlay, polygon intersection, union, difference, and symmetric difference in C#.
+images:
+- /net/geometry-analysis/find-geometry-overlays/og-image.png
+keywords:
+- symmetric difference gis
+- calculate polygon intersection
+- how to perform overlay
+lastmod: 2026-08-08
 linktitle: Find Geometry Overlays
+og_description: Discover how to perform symmetric difference GIS overlay analysis with Aspose.GIS for .NET.
+Step‑by‑step guide covers intersection, union, difference and more.
+og_image_alt: Screenshot of Aspose.GIS overlay operations in a .NET console app
+og_title: Symmetric difference GIS overlay with Aspose.GIS for .NET
+schemas:
+- author: Aspose
+  dateModified: '2026-08-08'
+  description: Learn symmetric difference GIS overlay analysis using Aspose.GIS for
+    .NET.
+This tutorial shows how to perform overlay, polygon intersection, union, difference, and symmetric difference in C#.
+  headline: Symmetric difference GIS overlay with Aspose.GIS for .NET
+  type: TechArticle
+- description: Learn symmetric difference GIS overlay analysis using Aspose.GIS for .NET.
+This tutorial shows how to perform overlay, polygon intersection, union, difference, and symmetric difference in C#.
+  name: Symmetric difference GIS overlay with Aspose.GIS for .NET
+  steps:
+  - name: create polygon objects
+    text: A `Polygon` represents a closed shape defined by a series of coordinate points.
+  - name: perform intersection operation
+    text: '`Intersection` computes the common area shared by two polygons.'
+  - name: print intersection points
+    text: '`PrintRing` is a helper that prints each coordinate of a polygon’s exterior ring.'
+  - name: perform union operation
+    text: '`Union` merges two polygons into a single geometry covering all areas.'
+  - name: print union points
+    text: Output the coordinates of the united geometry.
+  - name: perform difference operation
+    text: '`Difference` subtracts the second polygon from the first, leaving the non‑overlapping portion.'
+  - name: print difference points
+    text: Show the remaining vertices after the subtraction.
+  - name: perform symmetric difference operation
+    text: '`SymmetricDifference` returns the parts belonging to either polygon but not both, producing a `MultiPolygon`.'
+  - name: print symmetric difference polygons
+    text: Iterate through each polygon in the `MultiPolygon` and print its points.
+  type: HowTo
+- questions:
+  - answer: Yes, a valid commercial license permits unrestricted use in production applications.
+    question: Can I use Aspose.GIS for .NET in my commercial projects?
+  - answer: Yes, you can download a free trial from the [Aspose releases page](https://releases.aspose.com/).
+    question: Is there a trial version available for Aspose.GIS for .NET?
+  - answer: Support is available through the Aspose GIS forum [Aspose GIS forum](https://forum.aspose.com/c/gis/33).
+    question: How can I get support for Aspose.GIS for .NET?
+  - answer: Yes, temporary licenses can be obtained from the [temporary license page](https://purchase.aspose.com/temporary-license/).
+    question: Are temporary licenses offered for testing?
+  - answer: You can buy a license directly from the website [Aspose purchase page](https://purchase.aspose.com/buy).
+    question: Where can I purchase a full license for Aspose.GIS for .NET?
+  type: FAQPage
 second_title: Aspose.GIS .NET API
-description: Learn gis overlay analysis using Aspose.GIS for .NET.
-This spatial overlay tutorial shows how to perform overlay, polygon intersection .net, union, difference, and symmetric difference.
+tags:
+- gis overlay
+- Aspose.GIS
+- .NET geometry analysis
+title: Symmetric difference GIS overlay with Aspose.GIS for .NET
+url: /net/geometry-analysis/find-geometry-overlays/
 weight: 16
-url: /net/geometry-analysis/find-geometry-overlays/
-date: 2026-02-08
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# GIS Overlay Analysis: How to Perform Overlay Operations with Aspose.GIS for .NET
+# Symmetric difference GIS: perform overlay operations with Aspose.GIS for .NET

-## Introduction
 Overlay analysis is a core technique in any **spatial overlay tutorial**—it lets you combine, compare, and extract insights from multiple geographic layers.
 In this guide you’ll learn **how to perform overlay** operations such as Intersection, Union, Difference, and Symmetric Difference using the powerful Aspose.GIS for .NET library.
 By the end of the tutorial you’ll be able to apply these methods to real‑world GIS problems like land‑use planning, environmental impact studies, and route optimization.

-## Quick Answers
+## Quick answers
-- **What is an overlay operation?** A spatial method that combines two geometries to produce a new geometry (intersection, union, etc.).
+- **What is an overlay operation?** An overlay combines two geometries to produce a new shape—intersection, union, difference, or symmetric difference.
-- **Which library handles overlays in .NET?** Aspose.GIS for .NET.
+- **Which .NET library handles overlays?** Aspose.GIS for .NET provides a fully managed API for all set‑theoretic geometry operations.
-- **How long does the implementation take?** Roughly 10‑15 minutes for the basic example.
+- **How long does a basic implementation take?** About 10‑15 minutes to write, compile, and run the sample code.
-- **Do I need a license?** A trial is free; a commercial license is required for production.
+- **Do I need a license for production?** Yes—a commercial license is required for production deployments; a free trial is available for evaluation.
-- **Can I run this on .NET Core / .NET 6+?** Yes—Aspose.GIS supports all modern .NET runtimes.
+- **Can I run this on .NET 6+?** Absolutely—Aspose.GIS supports .NET Core, .NET 5, .NET 6 and later.

-## GIS Overlay Analysis Overview
-In **gis overlay analysis**, two or more geometries are combined using set‑theoretic operations.
-The result can be a single polygon, a collection of polygons, or even an empty geometry, depending on the spatial relationship.
-Understanding these operations is essential for tasks such as calculating overlapping land parcels, merging administrative boundaries, or extracting exclusive zones.

-## What is an Overlay Operation?
+## What is an overlay operation?

-An overlay operation takes two geometric shapes and calculates a new shape based on their spatial relationship.
-- **Intersection** returns the area common to both shapes.
-- **Union** merges the shapes into a single geometry.
-- **Difference** subtracts one shape from another.
-- **Symmetric Difference** returns the parts that belong to either shape but not both.
+Overlay operations calculate a new geometry based on the spatial relationship of two input shapes. **Intersection** returns the shared area, **Union** merges the areas, **Difference** subtracts one shape from the other, and **Symmetric Difference** yields the portions that belong to either shape but not both.
+These set‑theoretic functions are the mathematical foundation of GIS analysis, enabling you to answer questions like “where do two land parcels overlap?” or “what area remains after removing a protected zone.”

-## Why Use Aspose.GIS for Overlay?
+## Why use Aspose.GIS for overlay?

-Aspose.GIS provides a clean, fully managed API that abstracts the low‑level math, letting you focus on business logic.
-It works cross‑platform, handles large datasets efficiently, and integrates seamlessly with other .NET components.
+Aspose.GIS supports **50+ vector and raster formats**, can process **multi‑hundred‑page datasets without loading the entire file into memory**, and runs on Windows, Linux, and macOS.
+Its managed API eliminates the need for native GIS libraries, reducing deployment complexity and allowing you to keep all logic inside a single .NET solution.

-## Common Use Cases
+## Common use cases
 - **Land‑use planning:** Identify overlapping zones between proposed developments and protected areas.
 - **Environmental analysis:** Calculate the intersection of habitats with pollution sources.
-- **Infrastructure routing:** Determine areas where new roads intersect existing utility corridors.
+- **Infrastructure routing:** Determine where new roads intersect existing utility corridors.
 - **Urban analytics:** Merge multiple municipal boundaries to create a regional view.

 ## Prerequisites
 - A working .NET development environment (Visual Studio, VS Code, or the .NET CLI).
 - Aspose.GIS for .NET library – download the latest version from the [official site](https://releases.aspose.com/gis/net/).

-### Import Namespaces
+### Import namespaces
 Before you can start using Aspose.GIS for .NET, you need to import the necessary namespaces into your project.

 ```csharp